programminghistorian/jekyll/_posts/2014-11-05-how-we-moved-to-github.md

     pandoc -f html -t markdown --standalone data-mining-the-internet-archive.html

-At first glance, however, it still won't look like that command made a difference.
+At first glance, it still won't look like that command made a difference.
 You'll get what seems to be the same Markdown output, with no metadata.

 Behind the scenes, however, Pandoc is grabbing the metadata we stored in our `<meta>` tags and assigning them to Pandoc template variables based on the `name` attribute of these tags: for example, `author`, `reviewers`, and `title`.
 (If you really want to understand what's going on under the hood, try running the above command, with and without the `--standalone` option, but changing `-t markdown` to `-t native`.
 Even without understanding the output you see, you can compare the first lines of the native output for a standalone document with the first lines of output without the standalone option.
 Notice that with standalone, something that looks like our metadata appears in the native output.)